tpimentelms/tpimentelms.github.io/_publications/2019-07-28-pimentel-etal-2019-meaning.md

         Brian Roark and
         Ryan Cotterell
     },
-    booktitle = {Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics}, title = {Meaning to Form: Measuring Systematicity as Information}, year = {2019},
+    booktitle = {Annual Meeting of the Association for Computational Linguistics (ACL)}, title = {Meaning to Form: Measuring Systematicity as Information}, year = {2019},
     doi = {10.18653/v1/P19-1171},